hydroper/as3parser/docs/features.md

 # Features

-This project adds a number of features to ActionScript 3.0.
+This project would add a number of features to ActionScript 3.0.
 Some of them must be enabled explicitly as they affect existing sources and some allow for format migration, such as ASDoc comments.

 ## Global